Uninett/Argus-frontend/MANUAL.md

 ### Edit recurrence
 1. [Go to your timeslots](#access-your-timeslots).
-2. Modify one of existing recurrences either in _Create New Timeslot_ box, or in one of your existing timeslots:
+2. Modify one of the existing recurrences either in _Create New Timeslot_ box, or in one of your existing timeslots:
-   * If needed, change _start time_ either by typing new value, or by pressing on calendar icon:
+   * If needed, change _start time_ either by typing a new value, or by using a calendar icon.

      <img src="public/screenshots/manual/Screenshot 2022-09-08 at 12.03.51.png"/>

-   * If needed, change _end time_ either by typing new value, or by pressing on calendar icon:
+   * If needed, change _end time_ either by typing a new value, or by using a calendar icon.

      <img src="public/screenshots/manual/Screenshot 2022-09-08 at 12.05.42.png"/>

-   * Check _All day_ if you want recurrence to be from 00:00 a.m. to 11:59 p.m..
+   * Check _All day_ if you want recurrence to be from 00:00 a.m. to 11:59 p.m.
 Note that if _All day_ is checked, you do not need to provide _start-_ and _end time_.

      <img src="public/screenshots/manual/Screenshot 2022-09-08 at 12.07.27.png"/>

    * If needed, change day(s):
      1. Open drop-down menu.

         <img src="public/screenshots/manual/Screenshot 2022-09-08 at 12.05.42 2.png"/>

      2. Select/de-select days for this recurrence by clicking on them once.
 Selected days are highlighted in light-yellow.

         <img src="public/screenshots/manual/Screenshot 2022-09-08 at 12.08.24.png"/>

      3. Click away anywhere outside the drop-down menu.

 ### Delete recurrence
 1. [Go to your timeslots](#access-your-timeslots).
-2. Press `REMOVE` inside one of existing recurrences either in _Create New Timeslot_ box, or in one of your existing timeslots:
+2. Press `REMOVE` inside one of the existing recurrences either in _Create New Timeslot_ box, or inside one of your existing timeslots.

    <img src="public/screenshots/manual/Screenshot 2022-09-08 at 12.20.00.png"/>

 ### Add new timeslot
 1. [Go to your timeslots](#access-your-timeslots).
 2. Go to _Create New Timeslot_ box.
     * In full-screen view it is visible by default at the top:

       <img src="public/screenshots/manual/Screenshot 2022-09-08 at 12.29.11.png"/>

-    * In mobile-view, press button with _pencil-icon_ at the top to unfold _Create New Timeslot_ box:
+    * In mobile-view, press button with _pencil-icon_ at the top to unfold the _Create New Timeslot_ box:

       <img src="public/screenshots/manual/Screenshot 2022-09-08 at 12.28.24.png"/>

 3. Type in a (meaningful) timeslot name.

    <img src="public/screenshots/manual/Screenshot 2022-09-08 at 12.35.51.png"/>

 4. [Add another recurrence(s)](#add-new-recurrence) if needed.
 5. [Edit recurrence(s)](#edit-recurrence) if needed.
 6. [Remove recurrence(s)](#delete-recurrence) if needed.
 7. Press `CREATE`.

    <img src="public/screenshots/manual/Screenshot 2022-09-08 at 12.35.51 2.png"/>

 8. _Create New Timeslot_ box will refresh to default and your newly created timeslot will appear at the bottom of the timeslot list.
 Note that existing timeslots have a dark border at the top.

    <img src="public/screenshots/manual/Screenshot 2022-09-08 at 12.41.07.png"/>

 ### Edit existing timeslot
 1. [Go to your timeslots](#access-your-timeslots).
 2. Modify one of your existing timeslots:
    * Change name if needed.

      <img src="public/screenshots/manual/Screenshot 2022-09-08 at 12.47.38.png"/>

    * [Add another recurrence(s)](#add-new-recurrence) if needed.
    * [Edit recurrence(s)](#edit-recurrence) if needed.
    * [Remove recurrence(s)](#delete-recurrence) if needed.
 3. Press `SAVE`.
 Note that `SAVE`-button is inactive if no changes were made. `SAVE`-button is also inactive if some changes are invalid.
 In this case error messages inside the timeslot box will help you.

    <img src="public/screenshots/manual/Screenshot 2022-09-08 at 12.49.29.png"/>

    <img src="public/screenshots/manual/Screenshot 2022-09-08 at 12.53.44.png"/>

 ### Delete timeslot
 1. [Go to your timeslots](#access-your-timeslots).
-2. Press `DELETE` inside one of existing timeslots.
-Note that `DELETE`-button is disabled in _Create New Timeslot_ box.
+2. Press `DELETE` inside one of the existing timeslots.
+Note that `DELETE`-button is disabled in the _Create New Timeslot_ box.

    <img src="public/screenshots/manual/Screenshot 2022-09-08 at 12.56.02.png"/>